110-kenichi/mame/README.md

 12. SPFM

-   You can use a real sound chip instead of software emulation chip.
+   You can use a real sound chip instead of software emulation chip on 32bit version.
    Currently supported chips are YM2151 and YM2608 on SPFM.
    Before using the SPFM, you must setup SCCI by using the scciconfig.exe.